-Given Jack the Ripper’s modus operandi, we can establish several more probabilities.
+Given what we know of Jack the Ripper’s modus operandi, we can establish several more probabilities.

 7. Because Jack the Ripper murdered his victims near weekends and on holidays, he was probably employed.

-8. Jack the Ripper attacked all his victims within a circle with a one-half mile (805 meter) radius.
+8. Jack the Ripper attacked all his victims within a one-half mile (805 meters) radius.
 It is almost a certainty that he lived near the center of that circle.

 10. Jack the Ripper’s third victim was Annie Chapman.
-Early on the morning of 8 September 1888, just moments before Annie was slaughtered, Mrs. Elizabeth Long saw her on the sidewalk, talking with a man who almost certainly was Jack the Ripper.
+Early on the morning of 8 September 1888, just moments before Annie was slaughtered, Mrs. Elizabeth Long saw Annie on the sidewalk talking with a man who almost certainly was Jack the Ripper.
 She heard him ask Annie, “Will you?”
 Annie replied in the affirmative.

-About three weeks later, in the early morning hours of 30 September, moments before the Ripper slashed Elisabeth Stride’s throat, patrolling Constable William Smith saw her talking with a man, whom he testified was about 28 years old, about five feet seven inches tall, dark complexioned, and respectably dressed in a dark-colored deerstalker hat and a black coat.
+About three weeks later, in the early morning hours of 30 September, moments before the Ripper slashed Elizabeth Stride’s throat, patrolling Constable William Smith saw her talking with a man, whom he testified was about 28 years old, about five feet seven inches tall, dark-complexioned, and respectably dressed in a dark-colored deerstalker hat and a black coat.

 Those recollections, and others from a couple of less reliable witnesses, do not give us much trustworthy evidence as to what Jack the Ripper looked like, especially since he may have worn other styles of clothing on other occasions.
 Given those testimonies though, and his techniques of strangulation and throat slashing, and anthropometry (the study of body measurements), we can expect him to have been about 28 years old, five feet six or seven inches tall, and stout or muscular.

 We cannot intelligently assume any of those suppositions to be a certainty.
 Rather, each is a probability, which we can use to minimize the probable guilt of many suspects and zero in on those who were more likely to have been the serial killer.
-By themselves, our suppositions cannot prove anyone to have been the murderer.
-Nevertheless, when identified through an intelligent and logical analysis of the evidence, the real Jack the Ripper should match at least half of them.
+When identified through intelligent and logical analysis of the evidence, the real Jack the Ripper should match at least half of them.
 In the meantime, let’s call those 10 suppositions our “points of verification,” and set them aside for now.

-Mary Jane Kelly, the Ripper’s sixth victim, was butchered in the early morning hours of Friday, 9 November 1888, a holiday, the Lord Mayor’s Show, one of the longest established and best known annual events in London.
-For the next three days, the brutality of the crime was headlines in the newspapers and on everyone’s lips.
+Mary Jane Kelly, the Ripper’s sixth victim, was butchered in the early morning hours of Friday, 9 November 1888, a holiday known as the Lord Mayor’s Show, one of the longest established and best known annual events in London.
+For the next three days, the brutality of the crime was headlined in the newspapers and on everyone’s lips.

 The inquest was held three days later, on Monday, 12 November.
 Mrs. Sarah Lewis testified that, at about 2:30 a.m. on the morning that Mary Jane Kelly was murdered, she had seen a man, “not tall, but stout,” standing alone, in Dorset Street, opposite the small court in which Mary Jane Kelly lived.
 She said that he was looking up the court.

-Now, I’m going to read about 60 seconds of notes that Inspector Abberline added to Hutchinson’s statement, describing the man that George Hutchinson had seen with Mary Jane Kelly.
-Incidentally, he references a Russian word that I want to make sure that you understand.
+Now, we are going to review about 60 seconds of notes that Inspector Abberline added to Hutchinson’s statement, describing the man that George Hutchinson had seen with Mary Jane Kelly.
+Incidentally, Inspector Abberline references a Russian word that I want to make sure that we all understand.
 In Russian, which I speak, one might ask, “Что это?” meaning “What is it?”
-And the answer would be “Это Астрахань,” meaning “It is Astrakhan,” a word that in the context that follows means the curly, wavy wool of young lambs from Astrakhan, a major city in southern European Russia.
+And the answer would be “Это Астрахань,” meaning, “It is astrakhan,” a word that in the context that follows means the curly, wavy, gray or black wool of young lambs from Astrakhan, a major city in southern European Russia.